liqili/spring-data-jdbc-mybatis-demo/README.md

 This sample achieves the goal to do Spring data JDBC query along with Mybatis query in one repository:
 - **Spring Data JDBC** for simple CRUD operations with repository management.
 - **MyBatis** for handling complex SQL queries that exceed Spring Data JDBC’s capabilities.
+Just put the annotation @MyBatisQuery on top of the method for MyBatis query.
 - Combining annotations and XML-based queries in the same project for flexibility.

 ## Features